Phantastes

+The book influenced the fantasy authors C. S. Lewis, J. R. R. Tolkien, and G. K. Chesterton and also the poet W. H. Auden.

 Plot

 The tale starts the day after Anodos' twenty-first birthday.
 He discovers an ancient fairy lady in the desk that he inherited as a birthright from his late father.
 After the fairy shows him Fairy Land in a vision, Anodos awakes the next day to find that his room is transforming into a forest, which he soon finds to be Fairy Land itself.

 Anodos then encounters a woman and her daughter in a cottage who warn him about the evil Ash Tree and the Alder Tree.
 He is told that the spirits of trees can leave their tree-hosts and wander throughout Fairy Land.
 He then explores the world of the fairies, which live in flowers.
 He then has a nightmarish encounter with the spirit of the Ash Tree, escapes, and finds rest in the warmth and love of the Beech Tree's spirit.

-After this, he finds a marble statue by Pygmalion.
-After he sings to it, the statue flees from him.
+He finds a marble statue by Pygmalion.
+When he sings to it, the statue flees from him.
 He pursues the Marble Lady, but finds instead the Maid of the Alder Tree in disguise.
 The Maid deceives Anodos into letting his guard down so the Ash can attack.
 He narrowly escapes doom, being saved by the knight Sir Percivale.
 Anodos then meets a woman and her daughter who believe in fairy tales and the magic of Fairy Land, despite the disbelief of the woman's husband.
 Anodos also finds his shadow, an evil presence that follows and torments Anodos throughout the rest of the story.

 Anodos finds a large palace with many rooms, including a bedroom labelled as his own.
 In the palace library, he reads the story of Cosmo of Prague.
 Cosmo is a believer in fantasy who sacrifices his life to free the soul of his lover from an enchanted mirror.

 Anodos spends much time in the palace.
 He comes upon corridors filled with still statues.
 Anodos explores the halls and realises that the statues dance in the halls, and return quickly to their pedestals when he enters.
 He dreams of the marble lady, that she alone has an empty pedestal among the statues.
 He later finds this pedestal and sings to it.
 The marble lady materialises on the pedestal, but flees him.
 Anodos follows, going into a strange subterranean world with gnome-like Kobolds that mock him.